Gas Cylinder Storage | Gas Bottle Storage Requirements

 Odourant Fade

-Under some circumstances, it can fade away and be replaced by a gentler smelling odour that might not be recognised as a gas leak.
+Ethyl Mercaptan is not a perfect odourant.
+Under some circumstances, it can fade away and be replaced by a gentler-smelling odour that might not be recognised as a gas leak.

-Odourant fade is rare but it can happen.
+Odourant fade is rare, but it can happen.

 While very few instances of odourant fade have been recorded in Australia, it has happened in other countries.